 Millions of us start the year with resolutions to get more fit, lose weight or save loads.
 Yet many virtuous New Year’s resolutions soon fall by the wayside.
-More than 60% confess to giving up resolutions by mid-January, according to price tracking website alertr Link opens in a new window, only 35% of people who made resolutions managed to stick to all of their goals.
+According to research from YouGov Link opens in a new window, only 35% of people who made resolutions managed to stick to all of their goals.

-Instead, stay on track by tackling small tasks each month.
+Aim to stay on track by sorting out small tasks each month.
 That way, you’re less likely to get overwhelmed, and more likely to keep going.
 Over the year, each of the small changes will add up to make a big difference.
-Take a look at our 2022 month-by-month financial fitness plan to get you started:
+Take a look at our 2023 month-by-month financial fitness plan to get you started:

 January - Build a budget

 Get off to a great start by working out a budget.
-Money can be tight in January, as credit card bills for Christmas start hitting the doormat, on top of everything else.
-Setting a budget can help free up money to pay down debt and then start saving.
+Money may be particularly tight in January, as credit card bills for Christmas start hitting the doormat, on top of everything else.
+Setting a budget can help free up money to cover rising bills, pay down debt and then start saving.
 Carve out an hour or so to scan your bank statements and find out where your money goes.

 Save time by taking advantage of clever tools such as the Virgin Money Mobile Banking app Link opens in a new window.
 The app automatically tags money spent from your account on things like fuel and food, so you can keep track of the totals.
 You can then set monthly budgets for different categories and check your progress.

 February - Learn to love saving